Brister Dissent in In re Poly-America, LP, No. 04-1049 (Tex. Aug. 29, 2008)(O'Neill)

 Second, the trial court ordered these parties to arbitration five years ago.
 Had mandamus

 proceedings not intervened, this dispute would have long since been concluded.
-Surely the time and
+Surely the time

-are asserted far more often than they are sustained.
-After today’s decision, it is hard to see how any
+unconscionable are asserted far more often than they are sustained.
+After today’s decision, it is

-arbitration cannot be stopped in its tracks by alleging unconscionability.
+hard to see how any arbitration cannot be stopped in its tracks by alleging unconscionability.

 Third, today’s opinion is purely advisory; if an arbitrator ignores it, there is little we can do.
-Both federal
+Both

-law, even if a legal error is “manifest.”[15]
-What is the benefit of mandamus review if the resulting order
+held) disregarding the law, even if a legal error is “manifest.”[15]
+What is the benefit of mandamus

-can be ignored?
+review if the resulting order can be ignored?

-Fourth, even if most arbitrators would comply with an appellate court’s mandamus rulings, issuing them
+Fourth, even if most arbitrators would comply with an appellate court’s mandamus rulings, issuing

-arbitrator to address unconscionability:
+authorized the arbitrator to address unconscionability:

 Should any term of this Agreement be declared illegal, unenforceable, or unconscionable, the